Top 5 Tips for Hiring a Forklift Truck

 iv.
 Fuel type e.g. diesel, gas, electric. (this may depend on the environment you are using the vehicle in)

 2. Maintenance and Breakdown cover – ensure that your contract includes full maintenance and servicing of your machine, as well as breakdown cover, as loss of use of your forklift truck could be significantly costly to your business.
-Look out for those companies that provide a replacement machine after 24hr downtime to ensure peace of mind.
+Look out for companies that provide a replacement machine after 24hr downtime to ensure peace of mind.

 3. Ensure that the service cover provided on your forklift truck covers the shift pattern the machine will be used on.